• Skip to primary navigation

 potato stuffing with a browned top in baking dish on table.

-Mashed potato stuffing for Thanksgiving
+Mashed Potato Stuffing for Thanksgiving

 Prepare to be hit with a surge of nostalgia because this potato stuffing has everything you love about a classic stuffing recipe but with an authentic Amish twist!

 I first discovered Amish stuffing as I was exploring the many weekend markets in Pennsylvania growing up.
-There are always Amish stands outside of these markets, usually selling goodies like discounted produce, meat, shoofly pie, and chicken breasts stuffed with potato stuffing.
+There are always Amish stands outside of these markets, usually selling goodies like discounted produce, shoofly pie, and chicken breasts stuffed with potato stuffing.
 This quickly became my new favorite meal and I knew I had to recreate it at home!

 baked potato stuffing in white casserole dish.